-The Liars We Trust – Why We Choose Transparency Over Truth
+The Liars We Like – Why We Choose Transparency Over Truth

 Many people who favorably view Donald Trump and politicians like him, talk up his “authenticity” or his “telling it as it is”.
 Even many of those who profoundly dislike his politics, his manner, or both, grudgingly admit to the appeal of his “what you see is what you get” quality.